Sebastian: Party Gras!

 Sebastian: Party Gras! is the second of three original albums inspired by Disney's The Little Mermaid film.
-Many of the songs are cover versions of classic calypso or reggae songs, or other songs recorded in a calypso or reggae style.
+Many of the songs are cover versions of classic calypso and reggae songs and other songs recorded in calypso and reggae styles.
 All of the songs are performed by Samuel E. Wright as Sebastian the crab.

 Track listing

 Personnel

-Credits for Party Gras! adapted from Allmusic, and from album liner notes.
+Credits for Sebastian: Party Gras! adapted from album liner notes.